discoveraniket/ration_card_processor/README.md

 # Ration Card Processor

-The **Ration Card Processor** is a robust desktop application designed to streamline the process of extracting, managing, and visualizing data from ration card images.
+The **Ration Card Processor** is a robust desktop application designed to streamline the process of extracting, managing, and visualizing data from ration card images. **Please note that this project is strictly designed for and tested on Windows operating systems.**

+This project was born out of a desire to alleviate the repetitive and labor-intensive task of manual data entry from thousands of ration card images into Excel sheets.
+Observing data entry operators engaged in this arduous process inspired the development of a system that significantly reduces manual effort, making the digitization of ration card information more efficient and less prone to human error.

 Built with Python and `ttkbootstrap` for a modern graphical user interface, it leverages Google's Gemini API for advanced Optical Character Recognition (OCR) to automatically pull key information from documents.

 This application is ideal for organizations or individuals who need to efficiently digitize and categorize information from a large volume of ration card images, providing capabilities for data verification, correction, and structured storage.